 In a multivendor marketplace, buyers will sometimes order from multiple vendors at the same time.
-In this situation, MarketKing will split the order into multiple "sub-orders", which will then be handled by each vendor independently.
+When this happens, MarketKing splits the order into multiple "sub-orders," which are then handled by each vendor independently.
 Each vendor can only see their own sub-order.
 We call the parent order that contains sub-orders a "composite" order.

-In the cart page, when using the recommended "MarketKing Cart" setting, the plugin groups products by vendor, and shows the respective subtotals, shipping, discounts, fees, etc. under each vendor.
-For more info on cart configuration, you can see our dedicated cart options article.
+On the cart page, when using the recommended "MarketKing Cart" setting, the plugin groups products by vendor and shows the respective subtotals, shipping, discounts, fees, etc. under each vendor.
+For more information on cart configuration, see our dedicated cart options article.

-After Order is Placed - Thank You Page
+After the Order Is Placed - Thank You Page

-After the customer clicks on "Place Order", the order is processed and split into multiple suborders.
-The plugin will show the customer a concise summary of their order, where they can see suborders and their details, grouped by vendor, as well as the combined totals of the order at the very end.
+After the customer clicks "Place Order," the order is processed and split into multiple sub-orders.
+The plugin shows the customer a concise summary of their order, where they can see sub-orders and their details grouped by vendor, as well as the combined totals at the very end.
 The customer can also use the "View Order" buttons to see each individual sub-order.

-In the my account page, the customer will see both the main order summary under the "Composite order" order, as well as each individual sub-order:
+On the My Account page, the customer will see both the main order summary under the "Composite order" entry and each individual sub-order:

-When clicking on a composite order, the customer will see a summary of sub-orders and its totals.
+When clicking on a composite order, the customer will see a summary of sub-orders and their totals.

 In the Vendor Dashboard

-Each vendor will see a notification regarding their new orders in their vendor dashboard.
+Each vendor will receive a notification about their new orders in the vendor dashboard.
 Vendors have a dedicated dashboard and panel where they can manage orders.
-Here you can read more about vendor order management.
+You can read more about vendor order management here.

 In the WooCommerce Backend

-In the WooCommerce backend, only suborders are shown in the main view (because suborders are the actionable orders, whereas the composite, parent orders only have the purpose to offer a clear summary to the customer).
+In the WooCommerce backend, only sub-orders are shown in the main view, because sub-orders are the actionable orders, whereas composite (parent) orders only serve to provide a clear summary for the customer.

-Composite orders can also be viewed by clicking on "composite order" in the orders count header.
+Composite orders can also be viewed by clicking "composite order" in the orders count header.

-When viewing a composite order, the plugin also adds explanatory notes, to clarify and list the relationships between order and sub-orders:
+When viewing a composite order, the plugin also adds explanatory notes to clarify and list the relationships between the order and its sub-orders:

 Order Emails

-Each vendor will receive a "new order" email (regarding their sub-order), notifying them of their new sale.
-The customer receives a single email, summarising the order.
+Each vendor will receive a "new order" email (for their sub-order), notifying them of their new sale.
+The customer receives a single email summarizing the order.

 What if the order only has a single vendor?

-If the order has a single vendor, then the plugin does not modify the templates for the thank you page or the emails - it works just like it would in a regular WooCommerce site.
+If the order has a single vendor, the plugin does not modify the templates for the thank you page or the emails.
+It works just like it would on a regular WooCommerce site.

 What about accurate reports and analytics?

-The plugin by default excludes composite orders from analytics and reports.
-Therefore reports and statistics will be accurate, based on suborders.
-This can be modified in Analytics -> Settings:
+The plugin excludes composite orders from analytics and reports by default.
+This means reports and statistics will be accurate, based on sub-orders.
+This can be changed in Analytics > Settings:

 How is stock handled?

-MarketKing makes sure stock is only reduced once, by making only sub-orders reduce stock (and not the composite orders).
-There are order notes notifying vendors that the stock was reduced (this is standard WooCommerce behaviour).
+MarketKing ensures stock is only reduced once by having only sub-orders reduce stock (not the composite orders).
+Order notes notify vendors that stock was reduced, which is standard WooCommerce behavior.

-The plugin will always try to split orders as fairly as possible.
-For example, if a coupon applies to a specific product, that coupon will remain attached to that product and go to its respective suborder.
+The plugin always tries to split orders as fairly as possible.
+For example, if a coupon applies to a specific product, that coupon will remain attached to that product and go to its respective sub-order.

-If there is a general cart fee or discount, it will go to each suborder/product proportionally based on the suborder's share of the total order value.
+If there is a general cart fee or discount, it will be distributed to each sub-order proportionally based on that sub-order's share of the total order value.

 For example:

-- If there are 2 suborders, one for $25 and another for $75, and there is a $10 fee that applies to the entire cart, it will be split proportionally: a $2.5 fee will be attributed to the former suborder, and a $7.5 fee will be attributed to the latter.
+- If there are 2 sub-orders, one for $25 and another for $75, and there is a $10 fee that applies to the entire cart, it will be split proportionally: a $2.50 fee will be attributed to the first sub-order, and a $7.50 fee will be attributed to the second.

-- If there is a 10% overall cart discount, each suborder will have a 10% discount.
+- If there is a 10% overall cart discount, each sub-order will receive a 10% discount.

 Why not just keep orders completely separate?